jeremyf/gm-notepad/README.md

 - [X] Skip table lines that begin with `#`
 - [X] Skip processing input lines that begin with `#`
 - [X] Allow configuration to specify table delimiter
-- [ ] Add option to dump all tables to the given directory
 - [ ] Raise load error if table index is a "dice" expression
 - [X] Allow configuration for where to dump data
 - [ ] Normalize `WriteToTableHandler` to use a renderer